raguay/PersonKanban/README.md

 - Command bar to see commands and actioning them. - done It is called the QuickBar.
 - The ability for the user to add new commands and themes.
 Downloading commands from GitHub as well.
 - The ability to change themes and create new themes.
+- Create a way to do things with Personal Kanban from the command line.